 The William P. McHugh Memorial Fund provides the McHugh Award, a special grant of $600 given to a pre-doctoral ARCE Fellow to encourage the study of Egyptian geo-archaeology and prehistory.
 Term: Concurrent with an ECA or NEH award.

 Archaeology, Architecture, Art, Economics, Egyptology, History, Humanistic Social Sciences, Islamic Studies, Literature, Political Science, Religious Studies, Anthropology, Coptic Studies

 U.S. State Department ECA fellowships are available for a period ranging from 3-12 months.
 A minimum of 4 months is required for National Endowment for the Humanities fellowships; the Getty Research Exchange fellowship is for one month.
 All fellowships must take place between October 1 and September 30.

 ARCE fellows receive a monthly per diem commensurate with academic status and number of accompanying dependents, plus round-trip air transportation for fellowship recipient only.

-Application materials are typically available on October 1 for the following fellowship term.
-All applications and accompanying support documentation must be submitted electronically no later than January 15, 2016, 11:59 pm, Central Standard Time (CST).
-Accompanying materials that cannot be submitted electronically for any reason must be postmarked no later than midnight January 15, 2016, CST.
+Application materials are typically available in October for the following fellowship term.
+All applications and accompanying support documentation must be submitted electronically no later than January 15, 2017, 11:59 pm, Central Standard Time (CST).
+Accompanying materials that cannot be submitted electronically for any reason must be postmarked no later than midnight January 15, 2017, CST.
 You will need Adobe Reader version 7 or higher in order to save your completed application.